Ratchet & Clank (2002 video game): Development and release

-After finishing work on the Spyro series on the PlayStation, Insomniac originally intended to launch a game codenamed I5 (Insomniac game #5) for the PlayStation 2.
+After finishing work on the Spyro platform game series on the original PlayStation, Insomniac originally intended to launch a game codenamed I5 (Insomniac game #5) for the PlayStation 2.
 The developers, however, were never enthusiastic about it, and the idea was dropped after six months.
 Ratchet & Clank was based on an idea by Brian Hastings, which would feature a space-traveling reptile alien who would collect various weapons as he progressed through the game; Ratchet's final form was decided upon after Insomniac considered a space lizard with a tail and various terrestrial creatures, including dogs and rats; feline features stood out to the developers because of the associated sense of agility.
 Another early idea was to have three small robots attached to Ratchet, which would perform different functions.
 However, Insomniac realized that having the robots was both complicated and created confusion about Ratchet's appearance, leading them to have only one robot, Clank.

 According to an interview, not much was cut but that (according to Insomniac) "Interestingly, we really didn't cut anything except for a few weapons and gadgets that just weren't fun when we prototyped them.
 There was the Revolverator – a drill gun which would spin enemies around once Ratchet impaled them and the Mackerel 1000 – basically a fish that took the place of the wrench.
 Both of these got cut because they were either too hard to use or just didn't add anything to the game."
 The game's script was written by Hastings, Gavin Dodd, John Lally, and Oliver Wade.
-Hastings was deeply influenced by the Hitchhiker's Guide to the Galaxy books, and liked the idea that "corporations control the galaxy more than any government does" with a "wild west of consumerism and unchecked capitalism where you’ll just have a vendor on the street selling conveniently sized atomic weaponry and that’s just a normal thing, like a washed up superhero is just hawking gadgets."
+Hastings was deeply influenced by The Hitchhiker's Guide to the Galaxy books, and liked the idea that "corporations control the galaxy more than any government does" with a "wild west of consumerism and unchecked capitalism where you'll just have a vendor on the street selling conveniently sized atomic weaponry and that's just a normal thing, like a washed up superhero is just hawking gadgets."